astropy/astroquery/docs/mast/mast.rst

 Survey information
 ------------------

-To access survey information at a particular location there is ~astroquery.mast.ZcutClass.get_surveys.
+To list the available deep field surveys at a particular location there is `~astroquery.mast.ZcutClass.get_surveys`.

 .. code-block:: python